 PHOENIX - This credit recovery program allows students to make-up courses they have previously failed.
-Carlmont currently uses a mix of APEX and Cyber High courses to help student remediate and earn credits.
+Carlmont currently uses Cyber High courses to help student remediate and earn credits.
 Four class periods are available throughout the school day to fit into students' schedules.
+Students can also work on Cyber High in the afterschool tutorial.